 It seems particularly unnecessary to consult or acquire actual Boston Whaler factory wiring diagrams for wiring of the navigation lamps.
 The circuit is trivial.
 Wire one side of the lamps to the battery negative; wire the other side to a switch which is supplied with battery positive through a fuse.
 Please note that it is extremely important to place the electrical disconnect in the switching circuit in the positive lead.
 Leaving the navigation light fixtures connected to battery positive and breaking the negative lead will create the risk for much additional corrosion of the wiring and fixtures, and it will probably result in failure of the navigation lamps much sooner than otherwise.
 A circuit breaker can be used in place of a simple switch if desired.
 The original switches were typically pull switches with a flared brass knob.
 Similar marine switches are still available from Cole-Hersee.

-In some cases a three position switch can be used, wired so that the white all-around lamp comes on alone in the middle position of the switch ("ANCHOR LIGHT") and both sidelights and all-round light are illuminated in the third position ("RUNNING LIGHTS").
+In some cases a three position switch can be used, wired so that the white all-round lamp comes on alone in the middle position of the switch ("ANCHOR LIGHT") and both sidelights and all-round light are illuminated in the third position ("RUNNING LIGHTS").
 This is of dubious value as it is unlikely a 13-foot or 16-foot boat would be left at anchor overnight in an area which would require use of anchor lights.
 (The requirement to show proper lights at night when anchored is waived in special anchorage areas, common in most harbors with boats on moorings.)

 The short answer is "yes", but before you do, please read this separate article in the Reference section.

-LHG reports he did this on his Outrage 25 and the repaired holes are still holding perfectly three years later.
+It has been reported that repaired holes are still holding perfectly three years later.
 WEST System epoxy also is excellent for this application.
 Use their high-density filler to thicken and some titanium oxide pigment to tint.
 A small repair kit from WEST costs about $20 and could do many holes.

 Typically four bolts are used to mount an outboard motor to a transom.
 Generally, with a new engine, the manufacturer supplies the mounting hardware.
 The hardware is usually stainless steel machine screws of 1/2-inch diameter and threaded with the standard 1/2-13NC thread pitch.
 It is also seen that machine screws with finer pitch, 1/2-20NF, are used.
 On some engines the mounting screws may be metric fasteners of similar strength and size.
 When replacing hardware use mounting screws of proper size and strength.
 Stainless steel fasteners are highly recommended to avoid corrosion.
 Stainless steel threads should be protected against galling by application of a thread compound.
 (For more details on this problem see this article by Joe Greenslade.)